alecmariano/alecmariano/README.md

 <br />
 <br />

 Hi, I'm Alec Mariano, a ReactJS and Flutter Developer from Florianópolis - Brazil, currently, I'm a Systems Analysis and Development student at Estácio de Sá University and Consultant at [@Mobileum](https://www.mobileum.com/about/).
+Feel free to check out my repositories for more information about my coding skills.

 **Talking about Personal Stuffs:**